ytsaurus/ytsaurus-terraform-provider/docs/resources/group.md

 page_title: "ytsaurus_group Resource - ytsaurus"
 subcategory: ""
 description: |-
-  Groups are containers for both users and other groups and mainly are used as an ACL subjects.
+  Groups are containers for both users and other groups and are mainly used as ACL subjects.
   More information:
   https://ytsaurus.tech/docs/en/user-guide/storage/access-control#users_groups
   Attention!